 ADHD - photo of mountains

-Gain Clarity and Direction
+Gain Clarity And Direction

-A comprehensive psychoeducational assessment can help you make sense of a complicated presentation of symptoms, and/or formally document what you may have already informally known for years.
+A comprehensive ADHD assessment can help you make sense of a complicated presentation of symptoms, and/or formally document what you may have already informally known for years.
 Our highly trained psychologists are committed to helping you gain a clear picture of your symptoms, identifying whether you have ADHD, and providing you targeted treatment strategies to improve your life.

-What is ADHD?
+What Is ADHD?

 Attention-Deficit/Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder that can involve difficulties with attention, concentration, organization, hyperactivity, impulsivity, or any combination of these.
 Some individuals with ADHD primarily experience challenges with attention and concentration, while others with ADHD primarily have difficulties with hyperactivity or impulsivity, and still others diagnosed with ADHD experience challenges in all of these areas.
 Although ADHD is often first diagnosed in childhood, it is not unheard of to receive an initial diagnosis of ADHD as an adult.
 Sometimes the referral question stems from parents or school personnel who are concerned over their child’s difficulty sitting still or concentrating in the classroom, whereas other times the referral question stems from an adolescent or adult concerned with their own ability to focus and meet the demands of their school or work life.
 Regardless of how ADHD manifests for a certain individual, the symptoms themselves can be difficult and sometimes feel impossible to change when you don’t know what exactly is going on or how to manage them.